On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Capacity Region and Outage Probability

 The pink, orange, and green areas are within the capacity region.
 In Fig.~\ref{fig:ex1}, the capacity region is highly symmetric, indicating that the achievable rates for both aircraft are quite similar.
 In contrast, Fig.~\ref{fig:ex2} shows a strongly asymmetric capacity region.
 Such asymmetry typically results from a strong power imbalance in the signals received from different aircraft.
 In \ac{ag} communications, this situation is likely to occur due to large distance differences between the aircraft and the \ac{gs}.
 Therefore, cases with highly asymmetric capacity regions cannot be neglected.

-Of particular interest are the so-called "corner points" of the capacity region, corresponding to the points $(A,R_2^{1})$ and $(R_1^{2},B)$.
-These points are on the "dominant face" of the capacity region and are therefore sum rate optimal.
+Of particular interest are the so-called ``corner points" of the capacity region, corresponding to the points $(A,R_2^{1})$ and $(R_1^{2},B)$.
+These points are on the ``dominant face" of the capacity region and are therefore sum rate optimal.
 The following equality holds for these points

 It is well known that these corner rate points can be achieved by a particularly simple decoding scheme known as \ac{sic} decoding.
 For example, the point $(A,R_2^{1})$ can be achieved by first decoding user $2$ while treating the interference from user $1$ as noise, and then subtracting the codeword of user $2$ from the received signal.
 Since the probability of error of user $2$ at rate $R_2^{1}$ is vanishing, \ac{sic} can (almost) perfectly remove the interference, such that the decoder for user $1$ operates on a clean channel.
-Therefore, the rate $A$ can be achieved for user $1$, since at this point the decoder sees an interference-free channel.
+Therefore, the rate $A$ can be achieved for user $1$, since at this point the decoder sees an interference-free channel. \rewtwo{On the other hand, to achieve any points on the line between the points $(A,R_2^{1})$ and $(R_1^{2},B)$, a joint group decoder must be used.
+Unlike \ac{sic}, which decodes users successively, joint group decoders process multiple users (aircraft) simultaneously.
+There are various approaches for this type of decoding.
+Representative examples include the widely cited works \cite{joint1,joint3,joint4,joint5}, among many others. }